hellerve/blog/wip/Reading_Review:_System_Dynamics.md

 Let’s start with the articles:

-- [Public broadcasting: Its past and its future](https://www.knightfoundation.org/public-media-white-paper-2017-gardner) is a long essay/whitepaper by Sue Garnder that examines the evolution of public broadcasting—mostly the BBC—and how the world changed around it, and it was in turn changed by the world, and how it’s maybe time to rethink public broadcasting, and stop defunding it.
+- [Public broadcasting: Its past and its future](https://www.knightfoundation.org/public-media-white-paper-2017-gardner) is a long essay/whitepaper by Sue Gardner that examines the evolution of public broadcasting—mostly the BBC—and how the world changed around it, and it was in turn changed by the world, and how it’s maybe time to rethink public broadcasting, and stop defunding it.
 It’s a lovely, insightful, well